Germany to pay $1 billion for homecare of ageing Holocaust victims

-BERLIN Germany will pay around 800 million euros (681.4 million pounds) over a four-year period for homecare for the ageing survivors of the Holocaust, a Jewish organisation said on Wednesday.
+BERLIN Germany will pay around 800 million euros ($1.03 billion) over a four-year period for homecare for the ageing survivors of the Holocaust, a Jewish organization said on Wednesday.

 The Jewish Claims Conference, which represents Jews in negotiations on compensation for Nazi victims and their descendants, said some 56,000 Holocaust victims worldwide, over a third of them living in Israel, would benefit from the aid.

-"We are seeing Germany's continued commitment to fulfil its historic obligation to Nazi victims," Stuart Eizenstat, the Claims Conference special negotiator, said in a statement on the organisation's website.
+"We are seeing Germany's continued commitment to fulfill its historic obligation to Nazi victims," Stuart Eizenstat, the Claims Conference special negotiator, said in a statement on the organization's website.

 A German finance ministry spokesman confirmed the details of the compensation.